1. Home>

 PronounSpanishEnglish

-Ella / Él / Ustedestá alejandos/he is moving, you (formal) are moving
+Ella / Él / Ustedestá alejandos/he is moving away

-Ellas / Ellos / Ustedesestán alejandothey are moving,
+Ellas / Ellos / Ustedesestán alejandothey are moving away

 Or use our app: